The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 - Contact your local credit union to see if you can save money by refinancing your car or changing insurance carriers.

-It’s easy to crunch the numbers and set a budget.
-It’s harder to stick it.
-There may be setbacks along your way to the end goal of your new car or home, but remember… the journey is as important as the destination.
+It’s easy to crunch the numbers and set a financial plan.
+It’s harder to stick to it.
+Keep track of your savings in online banking; as you watch your bank account grow, you'll have more incentive to keep going.
+There may be setbacks along your way to the end goal of your new car or home, but remember — the journey is just as important as the destination!